Texas-A-M-College-of-Engineering/engr-certificate-generation/README.md

 ```

 You could copy/paste the contents of this file, or you could upload the file itself to cert.tamu.edu.
 Cert.tamu.edu
-gives you both options when creating a certificate.
+gives you both options when requesting a certificate.

 ## Using a certificate
 Once your certificate is ready from cert.tamu.edu (you will receive an email), you download the certificate.
 However,